matthewfarrow/AMM-Optimizer/README.md

 # 🍊 Tangerine Trading

 > Slice your liquidity into optimized wedges.
-Each wedge, an isolated strategy.
-Together, complete market coverage.
+Each wedge, is an isolated liquidity providing stratagy build for having concentrated positions and automatic rebalancing on uniswapv3 for the base network.

 Tangerine Trading leverages advanced AI to optimize your concentrated liquidity positions on Uniswap V3 for Base Network.
 Experience the next generation of automated yield farming through intelligent wedge-based strategies.